gepheum/skir-codemirror-plugin/README.md

 # skir-codemirror-plugin

-This library provides a CodeMirror-based JSON editor for Skir values.
+This library provides a CodeMirror-based editor for editing Skir value in readable JSON format.
-It helps users edit Skir request/response payloads in a human-readable JSON form while preserving schema-aware guidance and validation.

 Demo: `npx skir-studio-demo`